serviejs/popsicle/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-> **Popsicle** is the easiest way to make HTTP requests - offering a consistent, intuitive and light-weight API that works on node and the browser.
+> **Popsicle** is the easiest way to make HTTP requests - a consistent, intuitive and tiny API that works on node and the browser.
+9.61 kB in browsers, after minification and gzipping.

 ```js
 popsicle.get('/users.json')